 Running is a great way to get fit and avoid costly gym membership.

-Change4Life Couch to 5k, developed with NHS Choices, is designed for complete beginners - it’s a nine-week program that helps you gradually build you up to 5 kilometres, alternating between running and walking.
+One You Couch to 5k, developed with Public Health England, is designed for complete beginners - it’s a nine-week program that helps you gradually build you up to 5 kilometres, alternating between running and walking.

 Virtual trainer Laura tells you when to walk and run, while a countdown timer shows how much time you have remaining.

 Runkeeper helps improve fitness by tracking a host of activities, including running, cycling, walking and even skating.

 Hit ‘Start’ and the app uses your phone’s GPS to track each activity including distance travelled, calories burned and location.

 As you exercise you get real-time audio updates informing you of your progress.

 What we like about Runkeeper is that it works for all fitness levels – you can set your own goals or follow professionally-designed training plans from a beginner’s 5k to a marathon.

 Improving your health isn’t only about exercising - it’s just as important to watch what you eat.

 Calorie Counter & Diet Tracker is a food diary.
 Enter your fitness goals and it will tell you how many calories you need to burn to reach your target.